 Editor's Note: This clause further clarifies the scope of the study by listing the security areas that SA3 is working on.

 This document includes the following security areas:

-<security area name> deals with <short description>
+X. The security area of security visibility deals with how to let users know about the security is provided.